ideamark/ideamark.github.io/index.md

 ## Breadbot

-Breadbot is a powerful lightweight chatbot.
+Breadbot is a lightweight chatbot with powerful AI inside.

+* Opened both code and corpus
 * Very easy to deploy & use
 * Fast response
 * More than 1000,000 corpus